Connected Street Lighting: A Strong Foundation for a Smart City

 - GPS built into the modem – Built-in GPS eliminates the need for a separate, standalone GPS device, reducing costs and enabling faster commissioning of light poles.

 - Open standards – Once deployed, connected street light systems should remain operational for decades.
-Systems built using proprietary RF technologies can quickly become obsolete.
+Smart lighting systems built using proprietary RF technologies can quickly become obsolete.
 With cellular public lighting solutions, OEMs can build solutions based on global standards that will be supported for the long-term.

 Leveraging Connected Street Lighting Infrastructure for other Smart City Applications